 Question 3: Do Our Conclusions Change When Only Considering Those Who Passed the Learning Phase?

 Thus far we have analyzed the data of all participants regardless of their performance on the learning task.
 However, upon reflection, people who performed poorly during that task may be responsible for the absence of extinction and counterconditioning (i.e., if they did not discriminate the contingencies during the acquisition and intervention phases then it seems unlikely that evaluative effects will emerge or be later modified).
-With this in mind, we carried out a similar set of analyses as reported throughout this paper exclusively on the data of participants who passed the learning phase (see Supplementary Materials).
+With this in mind, we carried out a the same set of analyses as reported throughout this paper after excluding participants who did not pass the learning phase (i.e., who did not demonstrate accuracy >70% on the final block of the training and testing within the learning phase; see Supplementary Materials).
 A broadly comparable same set of conclusions emerged as reported above.
 Thus the absence of extinction and counterconditioning effects cannot be attributed to a failure of participants to ‘learn’ during the acquisition and intervention phases.

 Figure 4

-Moderator meta-analytic models outlining moderation of the IR and OEC effects by intervention type (extinction [top panels] or counterconditioning [bottom panels]).
+Meta-analytic models outlining moderation of the IR and OEC effects by intervention type (extinction [top panels] or counterconditioning [bottom panels]).
 In each forest plot, squares represent observed Cohen’s d effect sizes, size of square represents weighting in the model, and error bars represent 95% Confidence Intervals (CIs) around the effect size.

 General Discussion